jeremy-shannon/jeremy-shannon.github.io/_posts/2017-04-07-SDCommentary-Smarter-Cars-Podcast.md

 *See, honey?
 Number two on my list, NOT number one. ;D*

 Anyway, on the first episode host [Michele Kyrouz](https://medium.com/@michelekyrouz) talks to Senior Research Fellow with the Technology Policy Program at the Mercatus Center at George Mason University, [Adam Thierer](https://www.mercatus.org/adam-thierer) about "the role of government in regulating autonomous vehicles."
-Adam advocates for "[Permissionless Innovation](http://permissionlessinnovation.org/)" (that's the title of his book) and a sort of "soft regulation" whereby governments meet with innovators to impart a wish list of behavioral guidelines rather than impose preemptive regulations as to not stifle innovation.
+Adam advocates for "[Permissionless Innovation](http://permissionlessinnovation.org/)" (that's the title of his book) and a sort of "soft regulation" whereby governments meet with innovators to impart a wish list of behavioral guidelines, rather than impose preemptive regulations, as to not stifle innovation.

 ![Permissionless Innovation cover](https://github.com/jeremy-shannon/jeremy-shannon.github.io/blob/master/images/smarter_cars/IMG_3775.JPG?raw=true)